Imagine you had a busy month and forgot to stock up on Redbarn® Natural Bully Sticks.

 You can steam carrots for your dog and mash them into a paste, or blend for a tasty carrot puree.
 Add this puree to your dog’s food in moderation.

 How to Steam and Mash Carrots for Dogs

-- Boils 2-3 inches of water in a saucepan.
+- Boil 2-3 inches of water in a saucepan.